shatteredsilicon/mariadb-tools/docs/user/html/_sources/mariadb-query-digest.rst.txt

 AUTHORS
 =======

-Baron Schwartz, Daniel Nichter, and Brian Fraser
+Cole Busby, Baron Schwartz, Daniel Nichter, and Brian Fraser

 ABOUT THIS MARIADB TOOL
 =======================